bloominstituteoftechnology/web-sprint-challenge-advanced-react/README.md

 2. Describe the different phases of the component lifecycle.

-birth aka componentDidMount invokes a render and provides access to initial data from the constructor

-growth aka componentDidUpdate can update state with setState which causes another render call

-death aka componentWillUnmount removes component from the screen
+The component lifecycles starts with creation/birth which is the first phase known as componentDidMount.
+The second phase in the life cylce is growth aka componentDidUpdate which is followed by the end of the life cycle or death aka componentWillUnmount .

 3. Demonstrate an understanding of class component lifecycle methods.

-First a component mounts then renders and
+componentDidMount invokes a render and provides access to initial data from the constructor

+componentDidUpdate can update state with setState which causes another render call

+componentWillUnmount removes component from the screen and ends its "life"

 4. Define stateful logic.